ckeditor/ckeditor5/docs/updating/update-to-40.md

 {@img assets/img/image_insert_dropdown.png 772 Image insert dropdown in the main editor toolbar.}

-You need to update your toolbar configuration to make use of the updated feature.
+You may want to update your toolbar configuration to make use of the updated feature if you did not use it before.

 ```js
 import { Image, ImageCaption, ImageResize, ImageStyle, ImageToolbar } from '@ckeditor/ckeditor5-image';